jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

 Based on your current and future requirements, you can start to design your Fabric capacities and workspaces.
 Here are the patterns to consider:

 ## Single Workspace with Single Capacity

+You should consider this pattern if:

+- Smaller Solutions with relatively small data sizes and processing requirements
+- There is no granular permission requirement in the workspace
+- The solution can tolerate variability in SLAs and/or job completion times
+- All data can reside in the same region
+- Compute patterns are balanced and predictable

+Considerations:

+- Only option for scaling is to double the SKU
+- Less complexity and overhead in workspace management
+- Turn on Surge Protection to protect interactive operations
+- Look at leveraging Autoscale for Spark
+- Careful monitoring of capacity usage is important
+- Number of CI/CD environments are reduced but can cause issues if you have dependencies between objects
+- Network settings are shared across all items